longaccess/terms/Terms and Conditions of Service.md

 Copyright

-Long Access respects others’ intellectual property and asks that you do too.
+Long Access respects others' intellectual property and asks that you do, too.
 We will respond to notices of alleged copyright infringement if they comply with the law and are properly provided to us.
 We reserve the right to delete or disable content alleged to be infringing and to terminate repeat infringers.
 Please send your